 Practically this would mean insults and persecution (10:33), confiscation of their property (10:34) and staying in prison instead of renouncing Christ (11:35).
-When we know that this world is not our home (13:14), we gladly go outside the camp to be with Jesus and bear the disgrace he bore.
+When we know that this world is not our home (13:14), we gladly go outside the camp to be with Jesus and bear the disgrace He bore.
 When we are outside the camp, we can joyfully accept the plundering of our property, because our property was back inside the camp, part of a city that will not last.
 When we are outside the camp, we can joyfully accept staying in prison.
 Why would we want to be released if the means to being released is to reject Christ and go back to a camp that will not endure!
 We are not going back that way!
 Jesus is not there, and the camp of earthly blessings and comforts will not endure!
 Christ died in disgrace outside the city, and these Hebrew believers needed to be willing to be disgraced by turning clearly from Judaism to Christ.

 Are you and I willing to be disgraced?
 Are we willing to leave our comfort, our culture?
 I am from a Canadian culture and my culture is strongly comfortable, but it is in opposition to Christ.
 Am I willing to bear the disgrace with Christ and abandon my camp, my culture, my comfort?

-Now he invites us to leave our camps, our comforts, our cultures, to go outside the camp, to be disgraced in the eyes of our friends and peers so that we can meet with Jesus.
+Now He invites us to leave our camps, our comforts, our cultures, to go outside the camp, to be disgraced in the eyes of our friends and peers so that we can meet with Jesus.

 A few years ago, I was at a pastors conference for a week in Harare, Zimbabwe.
-Most of the pastors there were leading churches in townships/locations/compounds across the major cities of sub-Saharan Africa; from Joburg, Lusaka, Harare, Lilongwe, Maputo, Windhoek, etc. At this conference the focus was on planting churches to see the Great Commission fulfilled.
+Most of the pastors there were leading churches in townships/locations/compounds across the major cities of sub-Saharan Africa; from Joburg, Lusaka, Harare, Lilongwe, Maputo, Windhoek, etc. At this conference, the focus was on planting churches to see the Great Commission fulfilled.
 These African pastors challenged each other to get out of their comfort zones (city townships) and go to the rural areas to share the Good News.
-These guys have almost nothing in their “comfort zone” from an earthly perspective, but yet they were challenging each other to sacrifice for God’s glory.
+These guys have almost nothing in their “comfort zone” from an earthly perspective, yet they were challenging each other to sacrifice for God’s glory.